-Quality of disclosures 2019 Quality of disclosures 2019 Qua uality of dis closures 20)18 Financial position at year-end Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 6% 35% 59% 0% 0% 60% 40% 0%
+uality of disc closures 20 20 Quality of disclosures 2019 )19 Financial position at year-end Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 0% 60% 40% 0% 6% 35% 59% 0%

-The quality of disclosures has fallen with only 41% of companies achieving at least a good standard this year (2018: 60%).
+The quality of disclosures has improved year on year with 60% of companies achieving at least a good standard this year (2019: 41%).

 Given the variety of funding structures in place across the portfolio companies reviewed, there was a range of presentations to facilitate the readers' understanding of the financial position.
 The majority of companies have clearly articulated the year-end debt position, providing sufficient disclosure for the user to understand the profile of the debt, the types of covenants in place and performance against these.
-This disclosure was often made as part of the financial performance review for the year, though some portfolio companies included this as a stand-alone disclosure.
+Financing arrangements along with details on capital structure and the components of debt were positive features of many disclosures.

 Where portfolio companies only met the basic requirement there was generally a lack of clarity over the financial position, and no or little information on whether covenants were in place and if they had been met.
+More discussion on the financial health of the company was needed.

-Qu)19 Qu ality of dis closures 20 018 Financial Risks Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 6% 35% 59% 0% 0% 47% 53% 0%
+Qu ality of dis closures 20 Quality of disclosures 2 closures 20 .019 Financial Risks Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 7% 60% 33% 0% 6% 35% 59% 0%

-The quality of disclosures has fallen with 41% of companies achieving at least a good standard this year (2018: 47%).
+The quality of disclosures has improved year on year with 67% of companies achieving at least a good standard (2019: 41%).

 Although portfolio companies will have differences in the specific financial risks linked to their operations, this is a Guidelines criterion that can be easily evaluated across the population on an even basis.
-Portfolio companies achieved a good level of disclosure by avoiding boiler plate and simplistic disclosures (which would only achieve a basic level of compliance).
+Portfolio companies achieved a good level of disclosure by avoiding boiler plate and simplistic disclosures (which would only achieve a basic level of compliance) and by including detail on how risks are addressed as well as quantitative information which enhances the disclosure.
+There has been more work put into this section as is shown by the movement from a basic level of disclosure to a good level.

-Where portfolio companies went into their mitigation strategies and provided quantitative information to support the risk assessment, this was beneficial for the user of the accounts and provided the appropriate level of insight.
-None of the companies reviewed this year achieved an excellent standard (2018: 0%).
+Where portfolio companies went into their mitigation strategies and provided quantitative information to support the risk assessment, this was beneficial for the users of the accounts and provided the appropriate level of insight.

-Strategic report disclosures required by UK Companies Act Balanced and comprehensive analysis of development and performance during the year and position at the year end Expectations for compliance The strategic report must contain a balanced and comprehensive analysis of development and performance of the company's business during the year and position at the end.
+Strategic report disclosures required by UK Companies Act

+Balanced and comprehensive analysis of development and performance during the year and position at the year end Expectations for compliance The strategic report must contain a balanced and comprehensive analysis of development and performance of the company's business during the year and position at the end.
 The purpose of this is to inform the members of the company and help them assess how the directors have performed their duty.
-See section 5 of the Good Practice Guide (page 18).
+See section 5 of the Good Practice Guide (page 8).

-Balanced and C Quality of dis closures 20: 19 Quality of disclosures 2018 comprehensive analysis of development and performance during the year and position at the year-end Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 18% 41% 41% 0% 14% 73% 13% 0%
+Balanced and C Quality of disclosures 2020 Quality of disclosures 2019 comprehensive analysis of development and performance during the year and position at the year-end Excellent Good Basic Non- compliant Excellent Good Basic Non- compliant All companies reviewed 13% 47% 40% 0% 18% 41% 41% 0%

-The quality of disclosures has fallen with 59% of companies achieving at least a good standard this year (2018: 87%).
+The quality of disclosures has largely remained the same with 60% of companies achieving at least a good standard this year (2019: 59%).

-Good levels of disclosure require a balanced discussion on the development and performance during the year, fairly reflecting the business.
+Good levels of disclosure require a balanced discussion on the development and performance during the year, fairly reflecting the business and its divisions.
 Some of the stronger performers were able to narrate this succinctly and provide a direct insight into operations in a distinctive and strategic way that is relevant.